 Can you delicately handle a tenant who is dangerously behind on rent, and in danger of eviction?
 What about a very critical, but also very important, tenant who expects things to be absolutely perfect?
 Have you ever served a tenant with an eviction?

-Property management is a job that requires a combination of communication skills, diplomacy, and assertiveness.
+Property management is a job that requires a combination of communication skills, customer service skills, diplomacy, and assertiveness.
 That is why the ideal property manager can keep the vast majority of tenants happy, even if it means tolerating difficult people.
 On the other hand, property owners also value a manager who recognizes a problematic tenant and can handle those situations with professionalism.

 Career Consultant, CPCC, CPRW